MarkHedleyJones/OmioCNC-Postprocessor/README.md

 Fortunately, this customised grbl post generation script will have your CNC running with popular CAM packages such as Fusion360 and HSMWorks/HSMExpress.

 If you have any issues, suggestions, or improvements, please let me know by using the Issues tab in the github page.
-If you would like to donate you may do so via [Patreon](https://www.patreon.com/markhedleyjones).

 *NOTE*: I am not affiliated with OmioCNC, HSMWorks, or Fusion360.
 Use of this software is at your own risk, I am not responsible for any damages resulting from its use.